nikitarevenco/nikitarevenco/arch_linux_install.md

 Inside of gdisk, you can print the table using the `p` command.

-To create a new partition use the `n` command.
+To create a new partition use the `n` command. `d` to delete.
 The below table shows the disk setup I have for my primary drive

 | partition | first sector | last sector | code |